-Sinatra sung well into his late 70s.
-The shrieking bobbysox girls were all grown-up, but just as devoted as ever, and he charmed his way into younger generations’ hearts as well.
+Sinatra sang well into his late 70s.
+The shrieking bobbysox girls were all grown-up but just as devoted as ever, and he charmed his way into younger generations’ hearts as well.
 That old-school Las Vegas has become a retro golden age . . . the Rat Packers are its icons; Sinatra’s combination of tough guy and wearer of heart on sleeves is its standard of masculinity.

 But on his 80th birthday, New York City lit up the Empire State Building with blue lights.
 Las Vegas wasn’t the only electric metropolis that loved him.